Toyota Mark II: Cressida

-The Corona Mark II was renamed the Toyota Cressida for export markets, and the name Cressida was not used in Japan.
+For export markets, the Corona Mark II was renamed the Toyota Cressida, a nameplate not used in Japan.
 Production started in December 1976.
 The name Mark II was previously identified with the North American Continental Mark II which first appeared in 1956 and the term "Mark" is still associated with Lincoln Motor Company products.
 It was Toyota's largest sedan and wagon range offered in North America, while the personal luxury coupé wasn't offered.
 In New Zealand, a two-litre four-cylinder sedan version replaced the six-cylinder Crown in local assembly after the 1970s oil crises prompted the government to impose a 60% sales tax on cars with engines larger than two litres.
 A few fully built up Crowns were subsequently imported.
 In other markets, the larger Toyota Crown also remained available.

 The name "Cressida" derives from the lead character in William Shakespeare's play Troilus and Cressida, inspired by Cressida, a female Trojan character.